harllee/jessicaharllee.com/_work/structured-data-on-etsy.markdown

 <div class="mt-sm-4 mb-sm-4 ml-md-n4 mr-md-n4 text-center">
   <img src="/uploads/etsy_sd_listing_form_banner_inprogress.jpg">
-  <p class="text-small italic text-center">A banner displayed in the Listings Manager when a seller had started adding attributes</p>
+  <p class="body-caption text-center">A banner displayed in the Listings Manager when a seller had started adding attributes</p>
 </div>

 Finally, we added banners to the listings manager, where sellers maintain their listings, to indicate that there was a tool they could use to quickly fill out attributes.
 After a seller used the tool for the first time, we updated the banners with the progress bar to show how many listings were left.